kyavuzkurt/ur_ros_terminal/README.md

 ### Force Avoidance

-You can make the UR5E avoid force by letting it go in the same Cartesian direction of the force.
+You can make the UR series robotavoid force by letting it go in the same Cartesian direction of the force.
 It depends on MoveIt, so it can take some time or might not function at all at times.
 I don't need to use it more extensively than it is now, so I don't think I am going to update this.
 You can run the force avoidance by:

 ```bash
 $ rosrun ur5e_control force_avoidance.py